 The majority of Arizona is home to the Mojave rattlesnake, sometimes known as the Mojave Green.
 With black diamond-shaped splotches running the length of its back, this species has a bulky body that is gray, yellow-gray, green-gray, or brown.
 The ones in Arizona’s lower elevations come in various brown tones, frequently with a greenish cast.
-The species tend to be deeper and more emerald-green at higher altitudes near mountains.
-One of the easiest ways to identify a Mojave rattlesnake is by a white band on its tail, just before the rattle.
+The species tend to be deeper green at higher altitudes near mountains.
+One of the easiest ways to identify a Mojave rattlesnake is by alternating white and brown bands on its tail, just before the rattle.
 This species grows anywhere between 39 to 54 inches long.

 5. The Western Diamondback Rattlesnake

 The Western Diamondback Rattlesnake is widespread throughout Arizona, although it is most commonly found in southwest desert areas.
 It can also be discovered all over the southwest United States and northern Mexico.
 Given that the species is well-known, mostly for its aggressive nature, it is likely to blame for many snakebite fatalities in northern Mexico and the United States.